 Tuskegee's mission has always been service to people, not education for its own sake.
 Stressing the need to educate the whole person, that is, the hand and the heart as well as the mind, Dr. Washington's school was soon acclaimed--first by Alabama and then by the nation for the soundness and vigor of its educational programs and principles.
 The solid strength has continued through the subsequent administration of Dr. Robert R. Moton (1915-1935), Dr. Frederick D. Patterson (1935-1953), Dr. Luther H. Foster (1953-1981) and Dr. Benjamin F. Payton (1981-2010).
 In August 2010, Dr. Charlotte P. Morris assumed the role of Interim President of the University.
 She is the first female to serve at the helm of Tuskegee University, and only the second Interim President for the institution.
 Dr. Gilbert L. Rochon served as the 6th president of Tuskegee University from November 1, 2010 to October 19, 2013.
 Dr. Matthew Jenkins served as Acting President from October 19, 2013 to June 14, 2014.
 Dr. Brian L. Johnson assumed the role of 7th President of Tuskegee University from June 15, 2014 until June 30, 2017.
 Dr. Charlotte P. Morris again served as Interim President of the institution from July 1, 2017 until June 30, 2018.
 Dr. Lily D. McNair became Tuskegee University’s eighth president after being unanimously selected by its Board of Trustees.
 Beginning July 1, 2018, she became the first female president of the institution in its 136-year history.
 She served as president from July 1, 2018 until June 30, 2021.
 Afterwhich, Dr. Charlotte P. Morris again served as Interim President of the institution.
 The Tuskegee University Board of Trustees proudly made the announcement that interim President Dr. Charlotte P. Morris was elected the ninth president of Tuskegee University, effective August 1, 2021.
-Dr. Charlotte P. Morris will be the second-ever female President of the University, following her predecessor Dr. Lily McNair.
+Dr. Charlotte P. Morris is the second-ever female President of the University.